-Receivables: Grants and Contributions include unconditional promises to give and grants that are expected to be collected within one year are recorded at net realizable value.
+Receivables: Grants and contributions receivable include unconditional promises to give and grants that are expected to be collected within one year are recorded at net realizable value.
 Unconditional promises to give that are expected to be collected in future years are recorded at the present value of their estimated future cash flows.
 The discounts on those amounts are computed using a discount rate commensurate with the risks involved.
-All grants and contributions receivable are expected to be collected within one year at December 31, 2022 and 2021 and no allowance for doubtful accounts has been recorded.
+As of December 31, 2023, \$700,000 of grants and contributions receivable are expected to be collected later than one year and the remainder within one year.
+As of December 31, 2022, all material grants and contributions receivable were expected to be collected within one year.